Democratic National Committee: History

 The DNC has existed since 1848.
 During the 1848 Democratic National Convention, a resolution was passed creating the Democratic National Committee, composed of thirty members, one person per state, chosen by the states' delegations, and chaired by Benjamin F. Hallett.

 In order to strengthen the national party organization, Franklin Roosevelt proposed in 1925 that the DNC should open a permanent headquarters in order to function "every day in every year" and exist on a "business-like financial basis."
 In 1929, John Raskob led the creation of the first permanent national headquarters for the DNC in Washington, DC.

+Social media presence

+Founded in 2025, DNC-run fact-checking account "@FactPostNews" is active on TikTok, Facebook, Threads, Bluesky, and X (formerly Twitter).

+The DNC also operates the official account of Democratic Party on X, "@TheDemocrats".
+According to speculations, the account is run by Paulina Mangubat, deputy chief mobilisation officer of DNC.
+The account is actually managed by a team of about ten DNC staffers.

 Fairness Doctrine campaign

-According to a 1975 report in The New York Times, the Democratic National Committee funded clandestine campaigns to use the Fairness Doctrine to target conservative radio broadcasters who were critical of the John F. Kennedy and Lyndon Johnson administrations.
+According to a 1975 report in The New York Times, the Democratic National Committee funded clandestine campaigns to use the Fairness Doctrine to target conservative radio broadcasters who were critical of the John F. Kennedy and Lyndon B. Johnson administrations.
 The DNC funded journalist Fred J. Cook and directed his complaint with the FCC, which ultimately led to the 1969 Red Lion Broadcasting Co. v.
 FCC Supreme Court decision upholding the Fairness Doctrine.